ParisaMousavi/MobileNet/SaliencyDetection.md

 - **Motion saliency**

 Algorithms in this class typically rely on video or frame-by-frame inputs.
+The motion saliency algorithms process the frames, keeping track of objects that move.
+Objects that

 - **Objectness**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NTU3MTQyMDcsLTM0NjI0NzI3MiwtMT
+eyJoaXN0b3J5IjpbLTE2OTQwMjc2ODAsLTE1NTU3MTQyMDcsLT
-AyOTQ3Nzg2OF19
+M0NjI0NzI3MiwtMTAyOTQ3Nzg2OF19
 -->